-In order to promote longer-term stockholder improvement and to keep part of an executive's bonus at risk, the entire EVA bonus only allows up to 200% of the EVA par bonus to be paid in any given year.
-In addition, to the extent that an executive could have received additional EVA amounts in any given year in excess of 200% of the applicable target, such excess EVA amounts are carried over into the next year's calculation of an executive's EVA bonus.
-However, any carried over EVA bonus is subject to risk of forfeiture depending upon the following year's EVA performance.
+In addition, in order to promote longer-term stockholder improvement and to keep part of an executive's cash incentive award at risk, the EVA award is capped on an annual basis at 200% of the applicable target.
+To the extent that an executive could have received an EVA award in excess of the cap, the excess EVA amounts are carried forward into the next year's calculation of an executive's EVA award.
+However, any EVA award that is carried forward is subject to risk of forfeiture depending upon the following year's EVA performance.

 Long-Term Equity Incentive Programs.
 As part of the Company's compensation program, the Compensation Committee grants equity awards to the Company's executive officers.
-We believe that equity grants provide our executive officers with a strong link to our long-term performance goals, create an ownership culture, and closely align the interests of our executive officers and our stockholders.
-In addition, the vesting feature of our equity grants is designed to aid officer retention because this feature provides an incentive to our executive officers to remain in our employ throughout the three year or longer vesting period.
-In determining the size of equity grants to our executive officers, the Compensation Committee awards different fixed amounts to our (a) Chief Executive Officer, (b) Chief Operating Officer and Chief Financial Officer, and (c) other executives, in recognition of their differing levels of responsibility.
-The specific amounts granted are based on recommendations of management, but the Compensation Committee has discretion to award different amounts.
+We believe that equity awards provide our executive officers with a strong link to our long-term performance goals, create an ownership culture, and closely align the interests of our executive officers and our stockholders.
+In addition, the vesting feature of our equity awards is designed to aid officer retention because this feature provides an incentive to our executive officers to remain in our employ throughout the vesting period, which is typically three years or longer.
+In determining the size of equity awards to our executive officers in 2015, the Compensation Committee awarded different amounts to: (a) our former Chief Executive Officer, (b) our former Chief Operating Officer and Chief Financial Officer, and (c) our other executives, in recognition of their differing levels of responsibility.
+The specific amounts awarded were based on recommendations of management, but the Compensation Committee had discretion to award different amounts.
 The Compensation Committee may also consider our company-level performance, the applicable executive officer's performance, the amount of equity previously awarded to the applicable executive officer, the vesting of such prior awards, and the recommendations of management and any other advisor that the Compensation Committee may choose to consult.